MalcolmSlaney/CrossCountryStats/README.md

 thus giving you an estimate of their Crystal time, then *muliply* by the difficulty of the course that you care about.

+We use multiple years of race results from [XCStats](https://xcstats.com/).
+Their data was essential for this analysis as they track performance based on the individual course, not just distance.

 ## The Mathematical Model
 This task would be easy if we had runners who competed on all courses.
 But we do not.
 Instead we have Kent who has run courses A and B, and we